quantumlib/ReCirq/.github/SECURITY.md

 # Reporting security issues

-The recirq developers and community take security bugs in recirq seriously.
+The ReCirq developers and community take security bugs in ReCirq seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.